Eric Nussbaumer

-Eric Nussbaumer (born 11 September 1960) is a French-born Swiss politician who currently serves on the National Council (Switzerland) for the Social Democratic Party since 2007.
+Eric Nussbaumer (born 11 September 1960 in Mulhouse) is a French-born Swiss politician who currently serves on the National Council (Switzerland) for the Social Democratic Party since 2007.
 He concurrently served as the President of the National Council from 2023 to 2024.

 Early life and education

-Nussbaumer was born 11 September 1960 in Mulhouse, France, the second of three children, to Hans Nussbaumer, a farmer and estate manager, and Blanche Nussbaumer (née Nussbaumer; 1931–2014), into a Anabaptist Mennonite family of Swiss origin.
+Nussbaumer was born 11 September 1960 in Mulhouse, France, the second of three children, to Hans Nussbaumer, a farmer and estate manager, and Blanche Nussbaumer (née Nussbaumer; 1931–2014), into an Anabaptist Mennonite family of Swiss origin.
 His siblings are; Marc Nussbaumer and Evelyne Röthlisberger (née Nussbaumer).

 His paternal and maternal family originally hailed from Lüterkofen in the Canton of Solothurn.
 They emigrated from Switzerland in the 1920s to manage the Ferme du Château de Pfastatt estate in Pfastatt.
 They were founding members of the Pfastatt Congregation of the Mennonite Church.

 While the family retained dual Swiss and French citizenship, his parents decided to return to Switzerland, where Nussbaumer was raised in Effretikon and Brütten near Zurich.
 He studied electrical engineering at the University of Applied Sciences of Zurich (ZHAW).